fenxu/azure-powershell-docs-prod/azure/RMSProtection/vlatest/RightsProtection.md

 These RMS Protection cmdlets can be used with Azure Rights Management (Azure RMS) data protection from Azure Information Protection, or with Active Directory Rights Management Services (AD RMS) and these cmdlets supplement other PowerShell modules for these Rights Management deployments.
 Use these RMS Protection cmdlets to bulk protect and unprotect files for any file type.

 The current version of the RMS Protection PowerShell module is **2.2.0.0**.
-If you have previously downloaded the tool and installed this module, run the following command to check the version: (Get-Module RMSProtection -ListAvailable).Version.
+If you have previously downloaded the tool and installed this module, run the following command to check the version: `(Get-Module RMSProtection -ListAvailable).Version`.

 >**Tip**
 >